edtrochim/candid_core/README.md

 * **Trustworthy Provenance:**  Ensuring transparency in the data review process and sources, enhancing user trust and understanding of data quality.
 * **Community Vibes:**  Capturing qualitative and contextual information that provides a broader understanding of the dataset's relevance, impact, and unique characteristics.

-## Synopsis of Capitol Framework Categories
+## Synopsis of Candid Core Framework Categories

-The Capitol Framework categories are structured to provide a comprehensive yet user-friendly evaluation of geospatial datasets, embodying the principles of Data Candor.
+The Candid Core categories are structured to provide a comprehensive yet user-friendly evaluation of geospatial datasets, embodying the principles of Data Candor.
 They can be broadly grouped into areas focusing on:

 * **Understanding Dataset Context and Provenance:** Categories like `review_method`, `changelog`, `breaking_changes`, `support_status`, `vibes`, `target_audience`, `derived_datasets`, `linked_datasets`, and `competitor_datasets` aim to offer a transparent understanding of the dataset's origins, evolution, community perception, and intended audience.
 This helps users contextualize the data and assess its relevance and trustworthiness.